Linguistic Politeness Forms in English among Igbo Bilinguals in Nigeria: The Case of Reprimand (Published)

 This work interrogates capital punishment and indigenous Yoruba African culture.
 We examine punishment as a concept and the four theories of punishment which include; Utilitarian theory of punishment, Deterrent theory of punishment, Reform theory of punishment, Retributive theory of punishment.
 We also look into what punishment is and what punishment is not and then carry out a brief analysis of capital punishment.
 We then examine Yoruba African culture with respect to capital punishment; the work show clearly that Yoruba culture abhor capital punishment in their laws, the implement it and supported it with different proverbs and folklore stories.
 Today, there have being clamoring from every angle for the abolition of capital punishment in our society and Yoruba as a nation should not be left alone because; “Ikú tó ń pa ojúgbà ẹni, òwe ló ń pa fún ni” (‘the death that is consuming one’s peers is proverbially warning of one’s own impending similar death’).

-The Influence of National Culture on International Marketing & Consumer Behavior in Iraqi Kurdistan, Using Hofstede’s Model At Individual Level (Published)
+The Impact of National Culture on International Marketing and Consumer Behavior in Iraqi Kurdistan, Focusing on Hofstede’s Model (Published)

-There are growing interest in the consequences of culture for global marketing and advertising and many recent researches urged companies to consider the necessity of adapting their international marketing strategies to the culture of the consumer (De Mooij and Hofstede, 2010).
 In order to investigate the influence of national culture on international marketing and consumer behavior and answer the research questions in Iraqi Kurdistan, this paper tend to identify Hofstede cultural dimensions and explain how these dimensions may impact the global marketing management.
-This paper was divided into three main parts.
-The first part of this research concentrates on international marketing as well as national culture and tries to investigate the past research on how national culture as an independent variable may influence international marketing and consumer behavior as dependent variable.
-In the second part of this study, two main questions were raised and a quantitative self-respond questionnaire was used to measure the cultural values at individual level.
-This research used convenience sample method and it is based on the sample of 272 professionals mostly managers at different levels and combined with the previous research sample of 441 students to bring consistency and reliability to the research and also reduce sample error.
-In the third part, data were measured and analyzed and at the end a discussion was developed to answer the questions.
+The first section of this study focuses on international marketing and national culture in order to investigate the past research on how national culture can impact international marketing and consumer behavior as dependent variable.
+Thereafter, some questions were asked and a quantitative self-respond questionnaire was used to measure the Iraqi Kurds cultural values.
+This research used convenience sample method and it is based on the population of 272 professional managers at different organizational levels.
+Then, it was combined with the past research results by the same author to bring consistency and reliability to the research and also reduce sample error.
+In the last section, data were analyzed and at the end a deep discussion was created to respond the questions.
 The findings explain the relationship between both variables and support the past works by De Mooij and Hofstede as concrete works that can be applied by international managers.
-Therefore, this author can conclude that this paper provide strong argument that there is positive relationship between national culture and international marketing and consumer behavior.
-There are some suggestions for more cross-cultural research in this part of the world.
+Therefore, researcher concludes that this paper provide strong argument that there is positive relationship between national culture and international marketing.
+At the end some suggestions were made.